colme99/multiclass_diabetes_prediction/README.md

 Please cite the original source when using this dataset for any purpose.

+## Code

+Inside the `code` folder, the file `multiclass_diabetes_prediction.ipynb` is a Jupyter notebook with the complete analysis process, whereas the files `multiclass_diabetes_prediction_app.py` contains the whole implementation of the web application.

 ## Reproducibility

 To reproduce the results obtained in the thesis, please install the specific libraries and versions indicated in `requirements.txt`.